Debt Collection in Denmark

 In order to recover these debts, special measures have to be instituted to force the debtor to cover the claims.

 Just like in any other jurisdiction, there are two phases of the debt collection procedure in Denmark: a pre-judicial stage and a judicial stage.

 In the first stage, the creditor is sending a reminder to the debtor with the request to pay no later than 1-2 weeks.
-If the debtor is not paying, the creditor is advised to use the help of a debt collection agency or a law firm in Denmark.
+If the debtor is not paying, the creditor is advised to use the help of a debt collection agency or a team of attorneys, such as our specialized lawyers in Denmark.

-The lawyers in Denmark are requesting the debtor to pay the debts through a written notification and by phone, in a maximum term of 10 days.
+The attorneys in Denmark are the ones to request the debtor to pay the debts through a written notification and by phone, in a maximum term of 10 days.

 Please watch the video below for more information on debt collection in Denmark:

-The district courts of Denmark are hearing the cases related to the debt collection.
+The district courts of Denmark hear cases related to the debt collection.